 The Board of Directors sets all public pricing and member pricing of the goods sold by the Association.

 Members who work in locksmithing and/or security-related fields shall take care to always keep their businesses wholly distinct and separated from TOOOL.
 Members are not permitted to use Association resources, funds, or equipment in order to advance their own businesses or private work.
 Any products or hardware purchased from TOOOL by members for their own private, non-Association use shall be purchased at full public pricing.

 The Board of Directors shall maintain wholly separate bank accounts and financial records for the Association and shall ensure that no TOOOL resources are used for private purposes.

-When a full member vote is called for, an announcement shall be made on the bulletin board system and the full text of the matter in question shall be clearly posted in its own voting-enabled discussion thread.
-Once the vote has been thus called for, members shall have one week to discuss their views and cast their votes.
+When a vote is called in matters other than Boardmember elections (which are addressed above), an announcement shall be made to the membership through the regular channel for membership communications and the full text of the matter shall be provided.
+Once the vote has been called, members shall have one week to discuss their views and cast their votes.
 The final vote total at the end of one week's time shall be considered the official result.
-Members shall have one week beyond this official result to voice any concerns about vote-tampering or other improper actions if they believe their electronic vote has been altered.
+Members shall have one week beyond this official result to voice any concerns about the electronic vote system.